-Bachelor of Science in Athletic Training: Students desiring to pursue athletic training as a profession should begin this track early in their college career.
-Students will receive academic coursework combined with practical hands-on experience under the supervision of nationally certified and state licensed athletic trainers.
+Bachelor of Science in Athletic Training

+Students desiring to pursue athletic training as a profession should begin this track early in their college career.
+Students will receive academic course work combined with practical hands-on experience under the supervision of nationally certified and state licensed athletic trainers.
 The program is designed to meet all of the licensing requirements set forth by the Texas Department of State Health Services and the TABAT (Texas Advisory Board of Athletic Trainers), as well as BOC requirements once accredited by CAATE.
 This will enable students to be qualified to take the national certification exam.
-Students seeking a Bachelor Degree in Kinesiology or a Bachelor of Athletic Training must pass each course taken for the major, the minor, and all prerequisites for the courses in the Kinesiology degree plans with a grade of C or better.

-KINE 1115 Beg/Adv Swimming KINE 1156 Aerobics KINE 1159 Weight Training KINE 1200 Introduction to Athletic Training KINE 1301 Concepts in Fitness and Health KINE 2306 First Aid KINE 2370 Care & Prevention of Athletic Injuries KINE 3340 Analysis of Human Movement (Prereq BIOL 3350/3151, 3352/3153) KINE 3350 Exercise Physiology (Prereq BIOL 3350/3151, 3352/3153) KINE 3151 Lab: Exercise Physiology (taken with KINE 3350) KINE 3371 Evaluation of the Lower Extremity KINE 3372 Evaluation of the Upper Extremity KINE 3374 General Medical Conditions in Athletes KINE 4175 Seminar in Athletic Training KINE 4355 Psychology of Injury KINE 4364 Exercise and Nutrition KINE 4365 Concepts in Strength & Conditioning
+Students will have a minor area of study that consists of 21 credit hours in Biology.
+There are two tracks in the B.S. in Athletic Training Major, certified and non-certified.
+Students who wish to become a certified teacher as well an athletic trainer will take courses in the College of Education in addition to those in the minor of study.

+Once general education requirements are completed, courses that comprise the B.S. in Athletic Training major are as follows.

+KINE 1156 Aerobics

+KINE 1301 Concepts in Fitness and Health

+KINE 1370 Intro to Athletic Training

+KINE 2306 First Aid

+KINE 2370 Care & Prevention of Athletic Injuries

+KINE 3340 Analysis of Human Movement (Prereq BIOL 3350/3151, 3352/3153)

+KINE 3350 Exercise Physiology (Prereq BIOL 3350/3151, 3352/3153)

+KINE 3151 Lab: Exercise Physiology (taken with KINE 3350)

+KINE 3371 Evaluation of the Lower Extremity

+KINE 3372 Evaluation of the Upper Extremity

+KINE 3374 General Medical Conditions in Athletes

+KINE 4175 Seminar in Athletic Training

+KINE 4355 Psychology of Injury

+KINE 4364 Exercise and Nutrition

+KINE 4365 Concepts in Strength & Conditioning

-KINE 4370 Therapeutic Modalities KINE 4372 Rehabilitation of Athletic Injuries KINE 4375 Principles of Athletic Administration KINE 4395 Practicum/Athletic Training (6x0.5 credit sections)
+KINE 4370 Therapeutic Modalities

+KINE 4372 Rehabilitation of Athletic Injuries

-\ Additional requirements include Human Anatomy, Human Physiology, Genetics, and Evolution, plus 6 sch of upper level electives in order to complete the Athletic Training Major and the Biology minor.
-Additional hours are required for students who seek TExES/ExCET certification.
+KINE 4375 Organization and Administration of Athletic Training

+Additional hours are required for students who seek TExES certification.

+Candidates for TExES test in All-Level Physical Education must complete the courses listed below or equivalent courses and the appropriate education courses in the College of Education.
+College of Education courses include EDUC 4333 and EDUC 4334 and student teaching in elementary and secondary Physical Education.
+Candidates who wish to certify in Biology as a second teaching field will be placed in Biology for student teaching experiences as well.

+Forms of Movement Course Requirements

-Demonstrated competence in 3 forms of movement is required of all Kinesiology and Athletic Training majors.
-Credits earned in meeting this requirement do not count toward the 40 hours required for a degree in Athletic Training.
+Demonstrated competence in 3 forms of movement is required of all Athletic Training majors.
+Credits earned in meeting this requirement do not count toward the hours required for a degree in Athletic Training.
 However, they count toward the 120 hours required for graduation.
 The forms of movement requirement may be fulfilled in a number of ways.
 Options include taking the three courses (KINE 1115, 1156, 1159), participating in intercollegiate or professional athletics and possessing a current official's rating in the course content area.
 The Forms of Movement Program Handbook is available from any Kinesiology faculty member.
 A record of each student's progress in the forms of movement program is kept in the program coordinator's office.